InvestedBrick/BrickOS/README.md

-# Dependencies
-You need: `ld`, `gcc`, `genisoimage`, `nasm`, `qemu-system-i386` and `make`
+**Brick OS** is a work-in-progress 32-bit operating system created mainly for learning purposes.

 # Branches
 The normal branch where I will be writing everything in C will be `main`

 The branch `unstable` is mostly for testing and trying to write this in `Brick-Lang`

-# Compiling && Running
+# Building

+## Dependancies
+This project depends on you having installed the following binaries yourself:

+- `grub-mkrescue`
+- `qemu-system-i386`
+- `qemu-img`
+- `make`
+- `nasm`

+The rest of the needed binaries will be created once you build the toolchain using `build_toolchain.sh` in `tools/`

+## Compilation
-To compile this project simply run `make iso` in this directory.
+Once you have successfully created the cross-compiler, you can simply compile this project using `make iso`

+You will also need to create a virtual disk for the filesystem.
+This disk can be created using the `make_disk.sh` bash script

+## Running
 To start the virtual machine with the OS run `bash start_vm.sh`

-To create a 256 MB disk for the filesystem, run `bash make_disk.sh` (requires `qemu-img`)

 # Notice
-The filesystem and the shell are both not very complex and probably not 100% bug free, if something breaks, try removing the disk and making a new one
+This project is still highly in development and kinda unstable, so if something breaks try to create a new disk or wait for a more stable version.